Our 8 Best Gazebos & Marquees

 Designed as temporary and portable structures, pop-up gazebos are lightweight.
 This means poor stability and resistance.
 For this reason, it is recommended to reinforce the structure with additional weights placed on the legs.

-Gazebo garden ideas & inspiration
+Marquee garden ideas & inspiration

 Gazebos are useful and attractive structures, which makes them easy to incorporate into any garden design.
-Protecting from the elements and providing shade in the sunniest days, a gazebo can give you the right excuse to spend more time in your garden.
+Protecting from the elements and providing shade in the sunniest days, a marquee can give you the right excuse to spend more time in your garden.

 1. Outdoor dining area